 999 California St., San Francisco

-From here, be sure to visit the iconic five-story Peace Pagoda in Japantown, dine at State Bird Provisions in Filmore, and go shopping at Pacific Heights.
+From here, visit the iconic five-story Peace Pagoda in Japantown, dine at State Bird Provisions in Filmore, and go shopping at Pacific Heights.
 It’s also a five-minute drive from Hayes Valley, which is one of our favorite neighborhoods for boutique shopping.
-Here, be sure to go to Rand + Statler boutique and Arlequin Café & Food-to-Go (the outdoor patio is a hidden gem).
+Don't miss Rand + Statler boutique and Arlequin Café & Food-to-Go (the outdoor patio is a hidden gem).

 Where to Stay: Located at the intersection of Japantown, the Fillmore, and Pacific Heights is The Kimpton Buchanan.
 The glamorous hotel is a nod to Japanese design, and its minimalist design makes us want to reread The Life-Changing Magic of Tidying Up.